 Grestone Academy is a member of the Hamstead Hall Academy Trust.
 We work closely with Birmingham Local Authority Admissions team.
 This means that Birmingham, manages the admissions to our school (except in Nursery).
 Birmingham determine which children are offered a place here at Grestone Academy based upon our Admissions Criteria.
-At Grestone Academy we have a Published Admissions Number of 60 pupils per year group in Reception to Year 4 and 90 places available in Years 5 and 6.
+At Grestone Academy we have a Published Admissions Number of 60 pupils per year group in Reception to Year 6.

 Birmingham publish the Admissions details on the Birmingham website: https://www.birmingham.gov.uk/schooladmissions.

 Grestone Academy is a 3 -11 years Nursery and Primary Academy and is part of the Hamstead Hall Academy Trust.

 The maximum number on roll is 480 as well as a maximum of 52 places available in our Nursery.
 There are 90 places available in Year 6, and 60 places available in Reception – Year 5.